Basil

 Quick Facts

 People in India were the first to domesticate Basil.
-In 300 BC, it’s believed Alexandre the Great introduced Basil to the Occident.
+In 300 BC, it’s believed Alexander the Great introduced Basil to the Occident.
 The Greeks immediately adopted its use, as did the Romans later on.
 Today, Basil is a key ingredient in Mediterranean cuisine.
 The Greek word for Basil, Basilikos, means “royal plant” or “little king”.

 Basil has been used for centuries as an aromatic herb for its outstanding taste, but it also contains many nutrients.
 Basil is high in vitamin K, which supports healthy bones and blood, antioxidants that protect your cells against free radicals, and iron for healthy red blood cells and neurotransmitters.
 Basil is also thought to have antibacterial properties, accounting for its centuries-old use in balms to heal wounds.